Imaging brain dynamics

 apply these tools to study how neural computation is dynamically modulated across sleep, wake, attentional, and affective states.

-translate these technologies to clinical applications, studying brain network function and physiology in neurodegenerative and psychiatric disorders.
+translate these technologies to clinical applications, studying how sleep affects brain networks and physiology in neurodegenerative and psychiatric disorders.